Scott2444/Production-Calculator/DbOnStartup.md

 -- Allow connection and object creation in the managed schema GRANT CONNECT ON DATABASE production_calculator TO flyway;
-GRANT USAGE, CREATE ON SCHEMA app TO flyway;
+GRANT USAGE, CREATE ON SCHEMA public TO flyway;